 Security Guard Requirements

 - The security guard must be at least 21 years of age

 - If there is no storefront or display of goods, the business might not be required to hire a security guard

 - All entrances to a cannabis business, as well as all limited-access areas, should be secured using commercial grade locks

 Alarm System Requirements

 - Only a licensed alarm company operator or its licensed agents may install, monitor and respond to alarms

 - The Bureau may request a license for the alarm company, which should be kept on hand at the cannabis business

-Learn More About Access Control for Cannabis Businesses
+Learn More About Access Control for the Cannabis Industry